|1 Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.|

 |6 Let your speech always be with grace, seasoned, as it were, with salt, so that you may know how you should respond to each person.|

-Salt was a preservative and it kept things from going bad.
-Likewise, our speech must be gracious so that it preserves the situation and the opportunity and prevented from being lost.
+Salt was a preservative, and it kept things from going bad.
+Likewise, our speech must be gracious so that it preserves the situation and the opportunity and prevented it from being lost.

 |7 As to all my affairs, Tychicus, our beloved brother and faithful servant and fellow bond-servant in the Lord, will bring you information.|

 Tychicus was the one who bore this letter from Paul, who was in Rome in prison, to the church in Colosae.

 Tychicus was from Asia, "And he was accompanied by Sopater of Berea, the son of Pyrrhus; and by Aristarchus and Secundus of the Thessalonians; and Gaius of Derbe, and Timothy; and Tychicus and Trophimus of Asia," (Acts 20:4).